mmatoscom/zakhar/README.md

 **Unconscious** is responsible to solve how to realize those intentions: what to do for moving, how to behave if looking something etc.

 **Reflexes** are small algorithms that can monopolize Unconscious from Conscious in some very explicit situations.
-E.g panic and fear if something breaking, convulsions if robot stuck and can't move as the conscious tells
+E.g panic and fear if something breaking, convulsions if robot stuck and can't move as the conscious tells.

+## Gears

+The hugest parts of the project called gears.
+Currently there are 4 gears:
+- zakhar_sensors
+- zakhar-face-module
+- zakhar_core
+- zakhar_platform

 ## Related repos